 Literary Reference Center is an extensive, full text reference database with information combined from literary reference works, journals, and books.
 A search here is sure to bring results on any of a variety of literary topics.
 Please access this database through the Electronic Resources / Literature Research section from the library home page.

-MLA Bibliography is a resource for researching literature and language topics, including literary criticism.
+MLA Bibliography is an excellent resource for researching literature and language topics, including literary criticism.
 The site provides indexes, essay collections, working papers, proceedings, dissertations, and bibliographies.
 Please access this database through the Electronic Resources / Literature Research section from the library home page.

 Shakespeare Quarterly (Print: 2001-present, online 1950-present)